Vendor Contract Management: A Masterclass for Professionals

 2. Speeds up deal finalization

-The steps involved in finalizing vendor deals often delay contract signing.
-On the other hand, a vendor contract management system helps close deals with vendors faster by automating the contract management workflows.
+A vendor contract management system helps close deals with vendors faster by automating the vendor contract management workflows.

 3. Enhances negotiation power